JamesMartin1998/lets-pick/README.md

 - Improves the user experience by providing feedback after an error, rather than leaving them to become confused.
 - Navbar is displayed so that users can easily go to another page.

+## Future Features

+- Vote Percentage Bar
+    - Currently users can see which option is more popular on each post by comparing the number for each option.
+In the future a bar could be added to each post and two colours could be used to show the percentage of each vote option.
+The bar could move using a transition effect when a user adds a vote on a post.
+This would provide a more attractive graphic to users.
+- Followers
+    - At the beginning of this project I thought that having followers is unnecessary for this website.
+I still believe that the site funcitons sufficiently without the need of followers.
+However I can see how following profiles could make the site superior as users could also have a page to see the posts from users that they follow.
+This would provide an extra level to the custom experience on the site.
+- Multiple Post Images
+    - Currently users can post an individual image showing two options that can be voted for.
+In the future it may be easier for users to have the option to upload 2 individual images, rather than combining 2 images into 1.